vaghelahetvi/SOFE3980U-Lab3/README.md

       ![Dockerfile](figures/d1.JPG)

 3. the generated Docker image has to be stored globally.
-Thus, a Docker repo will be created in the GCP projet.
+Thus, a Docker repo will be created in the GCP project.
    * Search for **Artifact Registry**
-   * In the **repositories** tab, press the **+** button to creata a new repo.
+   * In the **repositories** tab, press the **+** button to create a new repo.
    * Name it **sofe3980u** and make sure that the type is set to **Docker**.
 Set the region to "northamerica-northeast2 (Toronto)".
 Finally, press **create**.
    * open the **sofe3980u** repository and  copy the repo path.